pthakur03/BeSpoked-Bikes/README.md

 # BeSpoked-Bikes
-Tech Stack: Flask web frameworkfor the backend (Python & SQLAlchemy object-relational mapping mechanism) and HTML, CSS, and JavaScript for the frontend,
+### Tech Stack: Flask web frameworkfor the backend (Python & SQLAlchemy object-relational mapping mechanism) and HTML, CSS, and JavaScript for the frontend,

-Brainstorming Process & Course of Action:
+### Brainstorming Process & Course of Action:
 Create the database schema:
 We need to define the database schema based on the entities mentioned in the requirements.
 We can use SQLAlchemy to define the schema and create the tables in the database.
-We will also insert some sample data for testing purposes.

 Define the API endpoints:
 We need to define the endpoints for each operation mentioned in the requirements.
 For example, the /salespersons endpoint can be used to retrieve a list of all salespersons, the /salespersons/<id> endpoint can be used to update a specific salesperson, and so on.
 We will use Flask's routing mechanism to define these endpoints.